IgniteUI/indigo-design-docfx/en/components/progress.md

 ## Stripes

 When using a Linear Bar layout shape for the Progress component, it will come with an additional option for Stripes over the Fill area.
-To remove the Stripes simply set the `Stripes` layer color to `transparent`.
+To remove the Stripes, simply set the `🌈 Stripes` color override (in Sketch) or layer color (in Figma) to `transparent`.

 <img class="responsive-img" src="../images/progress_linearstripes.png" srcset="../images/progress_linearstripes@2x.png 2x" />